-urda 8 months ago
+urda a year ago

 This could have been partially avoided with signed commits.

-• urda 7 months ago
+• urda a year ago

 The replies and the lack-of-public-key-private-key understanding here are so bad it's not worth following up on any replies here.
 Literally have users hung up on "it's a username" instead of understanding what a signed commit is, and how you verify someone owns said key beyond "their username".